wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    <a target="_blank" href="https://www.youtube.com/watch?v=FgJ7QlEqL7w">[3:47]</a> The Standard model is completely process-focused and therefore ignores the skill of the practitioner.
 Other than development of strategies for communication, stakeholders, and learning, the Standard is quiet in terms of how to motivate stakeholders to want to do the change.
 This is curious since most of the effort in a change project is developing the desire the change.
 However, this gets minimal attention in the Standard.
 Ultimately, the Standard is a tool to understand the project management aspects of change, with minimal support for the people aspects of change.

-* $1,495 for members of The Association for Talent Development (ATD) for the <a target="_blank" href="https://www.td.org/education-courses/change-management-certificate">ATD Change Management Certificate</a> trains HR/learning professionals on how to improve efficiency, productivity, and service quality.
-The (six-session over 12 hours, online or 2 days in person) covers: implementing change processes, change management tools, qualities of a change leader, and how to encourage the organization to embrace change.
-Learn how to conduct diagnostic assessments, define change efforts, analyze data, provide feedback, understand change management theories, select the right change model, create implementation designs, develop communication plans, and manage any consequences of change.

 * $3,100 <a target="_blank" href="https://www.imaworldwide.com/aim-change-management-certification">AIM Change Management Professional (ACMP) certification</a> is obtained after a 3-day training (virtual or on-site) by consultant Don Harrison. "it’s a day longer than most, because there is so much to know — including how to manage leaders and how to deal with the power and politics of change".

    Accelerating Implementation Methodology (AIM) focuses on the human side of risk; rather than look at how technology or software fails us, it encourages leaders to strengthen processes that involve employees, given that human-error is one of the biggest risks for failure.
 The certification is targeted at human resources, organizational development, IT, and business and clinical leaders, as well as project managers.